drusepth/rubygpt/README.md

 # rubygpt
-IRC chatbot using the ChatGPT API
+IRC chatbots using the ChatGPT API

 ## The bots, in brief